Uninsured Motorist Coverage is very important … and misunderstood!

 Additionally, many drivers who fail to purchase uninsured motorist coverage have extremely high collision and comprehensive limits.
 Collision insurance pays for damages to your vehicle caused by a collision with another vehicle or object.
 Comprehensive insurance covers loss or damage to your vehicle caused by fire, wind, hail, flood, vandalism, or theft.
 One potential client recently advised that he purchased a $100,000.00 comprehensive insurance policy for his $20,000.00 Honda Accord.
 This potential client was involved in an accident with a driver who did not have insurance.
 As a result, because his insurance agent advised him not to purchase UM coverage, this potential client’s automobile insurance would not pay his $80,000.00 in medical bills.
 In the event this potential client had UM coverage, his insurance would have been responsible for his financial and non-financial loses.

 Please immediately check your automobile insurance policies to ensure you have adequate uninsured motorist coverage.
-Please contact the Fort Lauderdale personal injury and accident lawyers at Lyons, Snyder & Collin if you require additional explanation.
+If you are involved in a motor vehicle accident, the Plantation personal injury and accident lawyers at Lyons, Snyder & Collin can determine your insurance coverages, including uninsured motorist coverage.